jessemillman/info/README.md

 I am available via **text message**, **email**, and [Twitter](https://www.twitter.com/jessemillman) at most times.
 I generally respond to all of the above within 5 minutes of receipt, if urgent.
 Always feel free to text me if you need something and I have given you my number, otherwise send a tweet.

-My email response times are extremely right-skewed, and look a bit like this (x-axis = days):

 **********

 ## `Philosophy`

 ### 🔥 Dont burn out.
 Most of the people i've met who are at the top of their game, their greatest fear is that next year they wont be.
-That they'll say something, or do something, or make a decision that will be so unpopular that they'll loses their gig or someone will surpass them.
+That they'll say something, or do something, or make a decision that will be so unpopular that they'll lose their gig or someone will surpass them.
 Dont have that fear.
 Your life isn't tied in to Moores Law; Take a holiday, finish that book, and dont let life pass you by from the peripherals of your laptop screen.

 ### 📊 More data, less ego.
 We live in a very philosophically divided time.
 The only way to win is by bringing data to opinion fights; and making *every* decision data-driven.